HTS Bioinf - Using the vcpipe staging environment

 directory, so that any manual changes to the.analysis

-- When finishing work in the staging environment, remove the
+. - When the staging work is done, remove the

 result